Come meet yourself! I'll introduce you.

 Yeshaya Kraus's style🎯 Direct 💙 Warm 👂 Listener 🙌 Affirming 🧘 Calm

 Why Yeshaya Kraus chose to be in the helping profession

 I've always been a listener.
-Even when I was young, I was the person friends would come to with their challenges.
+Even when I was young, I was the person whose friends would come to with their challenges.
 I'd put in my two cents, and they'd leave feeling better about themselves.
 When it came time to enter the workforce, I knew that I could make a real impact on people's lives with the right training.
 I got that training, and here I am.
-It's an amazing feeling to be able to sit with people through their struggles and see them take control of their lives in a way which gives them the best life possible.
+It's an amazing feeling to be able to sit with people through their struggles and see them take control of their lives in a way that gives them the best life possible.

 Yeshaya Kraus's approach